 There is a nominal parking fee, based on time in the lot.
-The maximum rate is $5.
-Valet parking is available.
+Click here to view the Sisters of Charity Hospital Parking Map.

 Arrivals After 8 p.m.: All patients and visitors arriving after 8 p.m. should use the Emergency Department patient parking lot and entrance (which has a security officer posted around-the-clock).